marcoverpas/Leeds_lectures_2026/README.md

 src="https://github.com/marcoverpas/figures/blob/main/SIM_anim.gif" width="900">
 </figure>

 As a first experiment, we let government spending $G$ rise permanently.
-In the animation below the grey line is the baseline, and the red one - branching off at the dashed marker - is the shock scenario.
-National income converges to its new, higher steady state $Y^{\*} = G/\theta$, pulling disposable income and consumption up with it, while households end up holding a permanently larger stock of money.
-Panels a)–d) reveal these adjustments period by period.

 <figure>
 <img
 src="https://github.com/marcoverpas/figures/blob/main/SIM_experiment.gif" width="900">
 </figure>

-The `R` code for this model is [`BASIC_SIM.R`](https://github.com/marcoverpas/Leeds_lectures_2026/blob/main/BASIC_SIM.R).
+In the animation above the grey line is the baseline, and the red one - branching off at the dashed marker - is the shock scenario.
+National income converges to its new, higher steady state $Y^{\*} = G/\theta$, pulling disposable income and consumption up with it, while households end up holding a permanently larger stock of money.
+Panels a)–d) reveal these adjustments period by period.

 #### 🛠️ Hands-on: building Model SIM in `R`